-Issuers are assessed using a proprietary ESG evaluation framework, where one of the ESG metrics assigned is a Fundamental ESG (Risk) Rating (which relates to an assessment of the extent to which the issuer is effectively managing the key ESG risks it faces).
+In-scope issuers are assessed using a proprietary ESG evaluation framework, where one of the ESG metrics assigned is a Fundamental ESG (Risk) Rating (which relates to an assessment of the extent to which the issuer is effectively managing the key ESG risks it faces).
 The Fundamental ESG (Risk) Rating comprises of five possible ratings categories, ranging from 'very high' to 'very low'.
-A minimum Fundamental ESG (Risk) Rating for an issuer is set in order for it to be considered an eligible investment.
-Specifically, where an issuer is assigned 'very high', it is limited to 10% of the Sub-Fund's net assets.
-Any exposure to 'very high' ESG risk rated issuers is on a case-by-case basis depending on whether there is evidence the issuer is improving its ESG practices or is willing to engage with the Investment Manager on mitigating key Sustainability Factors or Sustainability Risks.
+A minimum Fundamental ESG (Risk) Rating for an issuer is set in order for it to be considered an eligible investment: specifically, where an issuer is assigned 'very high', it is excluded from investment.

 The Sub-Fund implements negative screening and/or norms-based screening where, in certain instances, issuers are not eligible for investment as a result of their involvement in selected controversial activities (which are deemed to be harmful to society and/or the environment) and/or due to their ESG conduct being considered inadequate or irresponsible.
-Full details of the ESG screening applied for the Sub-Fund is available on https://www.bluebay.com/en-gb/institutional/what-we-do/responsible-investing/integrated-approach-to-responsible-investing/).
+Full details of the ESG screening applied for each Sub-Fund is available on Sustainability Related Disclosures | RBC BlueBay Asset Management